 Michigan’s Upper Peninsula (U.P.) has a rich culture rooted in agriculture and natural resources; yet, there is only one state recognized school-based Agriculture, Food and Natural Resource Education (AFNRE) program in the U.P., an area which comprises one-third of the landmass of Michigan.
 As public awareness of agriculture and food systems grows, so does interest in establishing educational programs to prepare students for career opportunities in these fields.
 This challenge – and opportunity – is realized throughout much of the NCR-SARE region; therefore, smaller-scale, innovative solutions have the potential to serve as models for non-formal AFNRE in other rural, underserved areas.
-This proposal details an innovative solution, to connect U.P. farmers with secondary-school teachers to develop student-farmers well versed in sustainable agriculture practices as a method to catalyze the growth of formal AFNRE programs throughout the region.
+This proposal details an innovative solution: to connect U.P. farmers with secondary-school teachers to develop student-farmers well versed in sustainable agriculture practices as a method to catalyze the growth of formal AFNRE programs throughout the region.

-A robust evaluation program utilizing pre-tests, post-tests, interviews, and social media engagement will track student-farmer, farm cooperator, and teacher progress and overall program impact.
-Furthermore, social media will be used for greater transfer of learning outcomes to the NCR-SARE region, extending the benefit of this non- formal education model.
+A robust evaluation program utilizing pre-tests, post-tests, interviews, and social media engagement tracked student-farmer, farm cooperator, and teacher progress and overall program impact.
+Furthermore, social media was used for greater transfer of learning outcomes to the NCR-SARE region, extending the benefit of this non- formal education model.
 The North Farm, which hosts NFTI, is located in Chatham, Michigan and is part of the Michigan State University Upper Peninsula Research and Extension Center (UPREC).
 The farm serves as a research and teaching facility focusing on the interaction of healthy soil, food, people and communities in the food insecure, and northern latitude region of the U.P.

 Audiences: Farm cooperators, student-farmers, high school and Michigan State University Extension educators